Doctor of Business Administration (DBAD)

 DBAD 7050 Doctoral Colloquium I (Independent Research) (3 semester hours)

-This colloquium focuses on conducting independent research and provides supplemental instruction in research and communication.
+This colloquium focuses on conducting independent research and provides supplemental instruction in research and developing oral communication skills.
 The doctoral colloquia will include professional development workshops and culminate in each student completing independent research.
-The colloquium in tandem with global immersion will enable students to progress in independent research.

 DBAD 7051 Doctoral Colloquium II (Professional Development) (3 semester hours)